Sweet potato cultivation in Polynesia: Traditional cultivation

 Plants were often susceptible to being eaten by the Australasian swamphen (pūkeko) and caterpillars of Agrius convolvuli (hīhue, or the convolvulus hawk-moth).
 To combat this, fences were built around gardens to keep out pūkeko, while the caterpillars were either removed by hand, smoked out using kauri gum or kawakawa leaves, or by encouraging tamed seagulls to eat them.
 Younger plants were often eaten by kiore (the Polynesian rat), which were scared off by older men using shell rattles.

 After harvesting, the tubers were placed in rua kūmara; subterranean pits with rectangular roofs, sterilised with fire and sealed with small wooden doors to keep out pests.
 These became common across Aotearoa after 1500 AD, and control over rua kūmara was an important social distinction in classical Maori society.
 Rua kūmara were located on slopes or other places with good drainage.
 Kūmara were placed on shelves cut into the walls of the pit, and regularly checked for rot and rotated to ensure they stayed dry.
 Rua kūmara were only packed on dry, sunny days.
 The pits were typically reused, with new posts and roofs added to old structures as they degraded.
 However, in the Bay of Plenty, kūmara pits were often used for single seasons and backfilled afterwards, due to the soft tephra soil.

-Traditional eating methods include sun-drying smaller tubers (kao), grated (roroi kūmara), cooked in a hāngī, roasted and eaten with liquid from kina, or boiled.
+Traditional eating methods include sun-drying smaller tubers (kao), mashed (kōmahimahi), grated (roroi kūmara), cooked in a hāngī, roasted and eaten with liquid from kina, or boiled.
 Kōtero is a fermented kūmara, often kūmara that had started to rot during storage, which has a shrivelled appearance but remains sweet.

 Since 2010, kūmara have been grown using traditional methods at a garden called Te Parapara in the Hamilton Gardens.